ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ~~~
 UDP Proxying HTTP Datagram Payload {
-  To Be Determined (TBD),
+  Context ID (i),
   Payload (..),
 }
 ~~~
 {: #dgram-format title="UDP Proxying HTTP Datagram Format"}

-To Be Determined:
+Context ID:

-: The design team meetings will continue until morale improves.
+: A variable-length integer that contains the value of the Context ID.
+Endpoints MUST silently drop any received HTTP Datagram which carries an unknown Context ID.

 Payload:

 : The payload of the datagram, whose semantics depend on value of the previous field.
 Note that this field can be empty.

-UDP packets are encoded using HTTP Datagrams with the To Be Determined field set to TBD0.
-When the To Be Determined is set to TBD0, the Context Payload field contains the unmodified payload of a UDP packet (referred to as "data octets" in
+UDP packets are encoded using HTTP Datagrams with the Context ID set to zero.
-{{UDP}}).
+When the Context ID is set to zero, the Context Payload field contains the unmodified payload of a UDP packet (referred to as "data octets" in {{UDP}}).

 Clients MAY optimistically start sending proxied UDP packets before receiving the response to its UDP proxying request, noting however that those may not be